01 of 06

 But do not worry, there are ways to clean stray cement off your masonry structure.
 In this article, we will zero in on one of them, using as an example how to clean dripped cement off a stone wall.
 You can apply these same techniques to most masonry projects involving cement products.

 But a word of caution is in order, first.
 Muriatic acid is a handy cleaning option, but it is also dangerous.
-Read my article on how to use muriatic acid safely.
-Now that I have frightened the bejeezus out of you regarding this product, let's do some cleaning with muriatic acid.Continue to 2 of 6 below.
+It is important that you use muriatic acid in a safe manner.Continue to 2 of 6 below.

 02 of 06